Imo First Lady vows to fight gender based violence

-Imo State first lady, Mrs Chioma Uzodimma has vowed to fight gender based violence to extinction
+Imo State first lady, Mrs Chioma Uzidimma has vowed to fight gender based violence to extinction

 in the state